zbyju/obsidian/1. Fleeting notes/Prazdniny/JavaScript/JavaScript The Hard Parts.md

 	- = scope is determined by where the function was declared
 	- dynamically scoped would mean the scope of the function would be determined by where the function is called
 - When we store this function somewhere it needs to bring this data as well so that it can interact with the variables when it is called (even after the original execution context is deleted)
+	- It brings its own backpack that stores all the needed variables (references to them) for its execution
+	- This backpack is called the closure
+	- It is stored in the `[[scope]]` property

 ![[Pasted image 20240813234736.png]]